KevinMusgrave/pytorch-metric-learning/README.md

 ```
 conda install pytorch-metric-learning -c metric-learning
 ```
+**To use the testing module, you'll need faiss, which can be installed via conda as well.
+See the [installation instructions for faiss](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).**

 We have recently noticed some sporadic issues with the conda installation, so we recommend installing with pip.
 You can use pip inside of conda:
 ```
 conda install pip